Back to jobs

 • Experience developing and maintaining CI/CD pipelines on cloud platforms including AWS, Azure, or GCP

-This location is located in College Park, MD with part time remote option 3 days per week.
-The estimated salary range for this position is $165,000.00 - $185,000.00, commensurate on experience and technical interview.
+This location is located in College Park, MD with a part time remote option.
+On-site presence is expected 3 days per week with the option of 2 days of remote work.
+The estimated salary range for this position is $140,000.00 - $185,000.00, commensurate on experience and technical interview.

 We are proud to be an EEO/AA employer Minorities/Women/Veterans/Disabled and other protected categories.